huggingface/blog/video-encoding.md

     </iframe>
 </center>

 Until now, the best way to store visual modality was png for individual frames.
 This is very redundant as there's a lot of repetition among the frames.
-People did not use videos because of loading times which could be order of magnitude above.
+People did not use videos because the loading times could be order of magnitude above.
 These datasets are usually released in various formats from academic papers (hdf5, zarr, pickle...).

 ## Motivation & contribution